XPLMNavigation

 setFMSEntryInfo(index, navRef, altitude=0)

 This routine changes an entry at index in the FMS to have the destination navaid specified by navRef (as returned by findNavAid()) at altitude (in feet) specified.
 Use this only for airports, fixes, and radio-beacon navaids.
-Currently for radio beacons, the FMS can only support VORs and NDBs.
+Currently for radio beacons, the FMS can only support VORs, NDBs, and TACANS.

 Use the setFMSEntryLatLon() fly to a lat/lon.